phelluy/trsltx/README.md

 <path_to_llama_cpp_directory>/server -m <your_model.gguf> -c 32768
 ```

 We recommend using the **Mistral Small 3 24B** model (`mistral-small-3.2-24b-instruct-2409.Q4_K_M.gguf` or similar quantization), which gives excellent results for LaTeX translation.
+Smaller models should also work fine.

 `trsltx` will connect to `http://localhost:8080/completion` by default.